FAQ

 How do I sign up?

-The public beta isn’t open yet — the Sign up buttons across the site lead to a “coming soon” page until then.
-Once we flip the launch switch, the same buttons will route into our hosted identity provider where you’ll create an account.
+Click Sign up anywhere on the site.
+The button routes into our hosted identity provider, where you’ll create an account.
 On first sign-in, a personal organization is auto-created so subscription and billing always attach to an org for a uniform model.

 Does the desktop app talk to the website?